Skip to main content

 • Features a synchronized master in each zone.

 Our cluster has automatic health checks on both hardware and software.
-This ensures the appropriate distribution of load across all healthy machines and automatic discovery, isolation, and replacement of faulty components resulting in excellent reliability.
+This ensures an appropriate distribution of load across all healthy machines and automatic discovery, isolation, and replacement of faulty components resulting in excellent reliability.

 Each customer instance is stored in its own VPC.

-architecture of the platform
+Architecture of the platform.

 Next steps